-Tell the kids there about to go with you to tour some gardens, and there might be a protest.
+Tell the kids they’re about to go with you to tour some gardens, and there might be a protest.
 Tell them they are exploring the Lost Gardens of Heligan, and instantly they’ll be intrigued.
-Aside from a fascinating history: gardens created by generations of the Tremayne family in the 19th century but which, following the First World War, fell into neglect until ‘found’ and restored in the 1990s, this is a Cornish attraction with plenty to captivate all ages.
+Aside from a fascinating history: gardens created by generations of the Tremayne family in the 19th century but which, following the First World War, fell into neglect until ‘found’ and restored in the 1990s – this is a Cornish attraction with plenty to captivate all ages.

 But let’s start with those gardens, over 200 acres divided into the Northern Gardens, Wider Estate, Horsemoor Hide …and Jungle.